austinmartinez12/EDS223-HW1/README.md

 -   data was downloaded from this link:
     <https://drive.google.com/file/d/1nG6Nj1bXfzQFOVMO8Km3eNy4SWu1YcIQ/view>

 # Questions for Alej

-How is my read me? is the references ok? what about data acsess?
+-   How is my read me? ( how do i get rid of editior options)
+-   is the references ok? what about data acsess?
-How are my maps? anything I should add or change
+-   How are my maps? anything I should add or change
-How do I render it as a PDF
+-   How do I render it as a PDF
-Do I need all the files in my data folder? is the table of contents ok?
+-   Do I need all the files in my data folder?
+-   is the table of contents ok?
-How is my map desription?
+-   How is my map description?